githubpartners/microsoft-learn/github/customize-code-scanning-with-github-codeql/includes/1-introduction.md

 By the end of this module, you will be able to:

 - Configure the language matrix in a CodeQL workflow
+  - QL language specification
+  - Configuring the CodeQL workflow for compiled languages
 - Customize scanning workflow with CodeQL
+  - Specify additional queries in a workflow file
+  - Combine queries from a workflow file and a custom configuration file
+- Continued code scanning customization
+  - Additional queries in a custom configuration file
+  - Disable the default queries
 - Implement custom build steps
+  - Change the languages that are analyzed
+  - Custom build steps for code scanning
+- Troubleshooting the CodeQL workflow
+  - Troubleshooting query performance

 ## Prerequisites